 We should not forget, however, that Crowdestate is already an established platform with a proven track record.
-This significantly lowers the risk of fraudulent behavior, which we have witnessed by rather young platforms with no track record.
+This significantly lowers the risk of fraudulent behavior (but it doesn't eliminate it), which we have witnessed by rather young platforms with no track record.

 Potential Red Flags

 - Crowdestate can amend the terms and conditions without prior notice.